 Note: Students completing a thesis in Psychology may substitute credits from Senior Thesis in Psychology (PSYCH 451)for PSYCH 498.
 Students who are double majors in Psychology may be eligible to have one Internship serve as their requirement for both majors.
 Decisions will be made on a case-by-case basis.
 Students should consult with the Chair of the Psychology Department, as well as the Dean or designee of the second major for final approval.

-The 4+1 Program will allow qualified undergraduate psychology majors the opportunity to begin advanced study during their senior year, thus enabling them tograduate with bothe their bachelor's degree in psychology and their master's degree in forensic psychology in an abbreviated timeframe.
-In this newly developed program, undergraduate psychology majors will have the opportunity to begin working on a master’s degree during their senior year and have those credits count for both the B.A. and M.A. degrees.
-Students wishing to pursue this option should discuss their plans with their advisor in their freshman year.
+The 4+1 Program will allow qualified undergraduate psychology majors the opportunity to begin advanced study during their senior year, thus enabling them to complete advanced study in forensic psychology in less time than would generally be required to complete a comparable advanced degree.
+In this newly developed program, undergraduate psychology majors will have the opportunity to begin working on a master’s degree during their senior year and have those credits count for both the BA and MA degrees.
+Students discuss their plans to pursue this program with their advisor in their freshman year.
 Application into the program takes place through the psychology department with the assistance of the graduate program director early in the student’s second year.
 During this time, admissions requirements are discussed along with the timeline for completing the GRE (typically in the student’s third year as an undergraduate).

 Preferred psychology courses in the following areas, prior to enrollment into the 4+1 Program are: